 Public health precautions are in place and the churches are sanitised regularly and ventilated throughout the day.
 You are at liberty not to wear a face covering, but we encourage you to do so, especially when moving around the building during services.
 We warmly invite you to come to pray, enjoy the peace of the building, light a candle and rest in the Lord's presence.

-St John's is open from 10am to around 4pm from Tuesday to Saturday, from 9am to 6pm on Sunday, and is closed on Monday.
+St John's is open every day: from 10am to around 4pm from Monday to Saturday and from 9am to 6pm on Sunday.

-St Julian's is open from 9am to around 4pm every day.
+St Julian's is open every day from 9am to around 4pm.

 On Sundays we celebrate the Eucharist at St Julian's at 9am and at St John's at 11am, and Evensong is said at St John's at 6pm.